 With these facts in mind, here’s a quick list to share with your clients:

-It’s Time to Protect Your Paycheck, if…
+It’s Time to Protect Your Paycheck if…

 - Your personal savings don’t provide a long-term buffer for extended unemployment.
+(Six months may not be nearly enough!)

 - You’re not willing to put your family’s lifestyle at risk.